 Although the pieces of fabric are stitched by machine to make sure tighter sewing, all the quilting is done by hand.
 100% cotton fabrics make up the top and bottom of the quilt.
 The batting sandwiched between those 2 layers, nevertheless, is 100% polyester.
 This polyester batting warranties both heat and also excellent washing outcomes.

 Almost all of our quilts are sizable enough to eliminate the necessity for a dust ruffle and pillow shams.
 Just as mattress heights vary, each quilt's dimensions varies.
 We publish the quilt's dimensions as well as the estimated drop for you to compare to the size you may need.
 It is important to do your homework prior to purchasing!

 Fortunately, our quilts are undoubtedly washable in a washing machine!
 We suggest the following guidelines for ideal handling results:

-- Machine wash with only cold water on gentle cycle.
+- Wash in a washing machine with completely cold water on delicate cycle.